G4Vi/MHFS/README.md

 For convenience `M3U` playlist files are provided to ease streaming outside of the browser in software such as vlc.
 Note, this may only work well on LAN.

+#### Kodi / XBMC

+The video subsystem is accessible via http sources in kodi.
+MHFS attempts to provide your libraries with kodi's desired naming structures, so that it will be organized with metadata accurately.

+`/video/kodi/movies/` - Kodi formatted *Movies* directory listing

+`/video/kodi/tv/` - Kodi formatted *TV* directory listing

 ## License
 Unless otherwise noted GPL v2.0, see LICENSE.
-Just ask if you need something different (email is in `git log`).
+Contact me if you need something different (email is in `git log`).